This article about the top 10 student-friendly cities in the UK was published by the Great British Mag content team on 11 October, 2019

 Comparing cities based on the cost of living is a big one, but so are good transport links, cheap pints, cool gigs and a thriving local economy where employers are hiring.

-So, here are some student-friendly cities that you might want to consider.
+So, here are the top 10 student-friendly cities in the UK that you might want to consider.

 People from Newcastle are known as “Geordies,” and are some of the friendliest Brits you will meet.
 This student-friendly city in the north has it all: excellent universities, indie music venues and a low cost of living.
 Newcastle is one of the UK’s most well-known student cities and international students make up roughly 23% of its student population so you will be in good company.

 Manchester has one of the largest student populations in Europe and is ranked 12th in the world for student mix.
 The city itself has a thriving music scene and is home to famous bands such as Oasis, Joy Division, the Buzzcocks and The Smiths.
 It also has fantastic cultural diversity including a wonderful Chinatown, a thriving South Asian community on Curry Mile and a gay village on Canal Street.
 And of course, it’s home to one of the UK’s most famous football teams, Manchester United.

 If you love to be by the seaside and are keen to immerse yourself in LGBTQ+ culture, Brighton is the place to go.
 The quirky seaside city is ranked the sixth best student location in England and has a buzzing and highly inclusive nightlife scene.
 It has two internationally-ranked universities and is ranked 19th in the world for student mix.
 However, it is costly to live here – tuition fees aren’t much cheaper in Brighton than they are in London.